spaze/hashes/README.md

 # PHP hash "collisions"

 Register with *password 1* and then sign in with *password 2*.
-If you're in then the storage uses specified algorithm to hash the password and PHP uses `==` to compare them.
+If you're in then the storage uses specified algorithm to hash the password and PHP uses `==` to compare them (for MD5, SHA-1, and plaintext).

 ## [MD5](md5.md) and [SHA-1](sha1.md)
 For **MD5** and **SHA-1**, it uses the long-known trick (it actually is a documented feature, see [*PHP type comparison tables*](https://php.net/types.comparisons) & [*Floating point numbers*](https://php.net/types.float)) that for PHP `'0e1' == '00e2' == '0'`, it just uses it for *practical* purposes.
 Any password *matches* any other password from the list.